dougeby/IntuneDocs/intune/vpn-settings-ios.md

 ## Base VPN settings
 The actual settings you see from the list below are determined by the VPN connection type you select.
 - **Connection name**: End users see this name when they browse their device for a list of available VPN connections.
-- **Custom domain name**: Prepopulate the Zscaler app's sign-in field with the domain your users belong to.
+- **Custom domain name** (Zscaler only): Prepopulate the Zscaler app's sign-in field with the domain your users belong to.
 For example, if a username is **Joe@contoso.net**, the domain **contoso.net** would statically appear in the field when the app opens.
 If you do not type in a domain name, the domain portion of the UPN in Azure Active Directory will be used.
 - **IP address or FQDN**: The IP address or fully qualified domain name (FQDN) of the VPN server that devices connect with.
 For example, enter **192.168.1.1** or **vpn.contoso.com**.
-- **Enable strict enforcement**: When enabled, prevents users from accessing network resources until they are successfully signed into the Zscaler app.
-- **Organization's cloud name**: Type in the name of the cloud where your organization is provisioned.
+- **Organization's cloud name** (Zscaler only): Type in the name of the cloud where your organization is provisioned.
 Look in the URL you use to sign in to Zscaler to find the name.
 - **Authentication method**: Choose how devices authenticate to the VPN server.
   - **Certificates**: Under **Authentication certificate**, select an existing SCEP or PKCS certificate profile to authenticate the connection.
 [Configure certificates](certificates-configure.md) provides some guidance about certificate profiles.
   - **Username and password**: End users must enter a username and password to sign in to the VPN server.